SherrieCao/SherrieCao/README.md

 ### Hi there 👋

-I'm Sherrie, writing in TS, JS, python, HTML and CSS.
-Currently heavily focus on React Native.
+I'm Sherrie, writing in JS, python, C/C++ and more.
+Currently heavily focus on social network analysis.
-Some of my other interests and skills lie in data analysis, quantitative finance, and Development Economics.
+Some of my other interests and skills lie in UX/UI, quantitative finance, and Development Economics.

 [//]: # (<a href="https://github.com/SherrieCao/Sherriecao">)